DenilsonUariua/Teachers-Recruitmet-system/README.md

 1. User fills out the application form
 2. User uploads a CV
 3. User submits the application
-4. The data is sent and stored in the database in the jobapplications table
+4. The data is sent and stored in the database in the jobapplication table
 5. User is redirected to the view all applications page
 6. Success message is shown.